dmlandin/TRMNLmoneyRates/README.md

 # TRMNLmoneyRates
 Making a plugin for TRMNL e-ink display with custom fields from -St. Louis Federal Reserve FRED data
--Chatham Finanical quarterly CRE market spreads data (email distribution list - some manual setup and local extraction needed here but the request for the PDF is free from Chatham Financial website https://www.chathamfinancial.com/insights/)
+-Chatham Finanical quarterly CRE market spreads data (email distribution list - some manual setup and local extraction needed here but the request for the PDF is free from Chatham Financial website https://www.chathamfinancial.com/insights/) (Doesn't seem to be paywalled/gatekept.
+Last known PDF web link was https://access.chathamfinancial.com/market-credit-spreads-q3-2025)

 More Details:
 ![image](https://github.com/user-attachments/assets/9e309a69-3483-441b-be52-94584e568ba2)